techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ## About Travis CI

 [Travis CI](https://travis-ci.org/) is a hosted, distributed, continuous integration service.
-[Travis CI](https://travis-ci.org/) allows you to build and test your software hosted on GitHub, allowing you to publicise projects comfortable in knowing that project is fully functional for others to use.
+Travis CI allows us to build and test our software hosted on GitHub, allowing us to publicise projects comfortable in knowing that project is fully functional for others to use.

-With [Travis CI](https://travis-ci.org/), there are 2 different sites to use.
-[Travis-ci.org](https://travis-ci.org/) allows you test open source projects (public repositories).
-Whereas [Travis-ci.com](https://travis-ci.com/) allows you to test private projects but requires a fee dependant on the size of your project.
+With Travis CI, there are two different sites to use.
+The [`travis-ci.org`](https://travis-ci.org/) site allows us test open source projects (public repositories).
+Whereas [`travis-ci.com`](https://travis-ci.com/) allows us to test private projects, but requires a fee dependant on the size of your project.

 ## Building the Blog Engine